 The performance curve characterizes the thermal performance of a particular combination of insulated shipping system and temperature-sensitive payload.
 It provides a lane-independent performance benchmark to compare different packouts, configurations, and systems on the market.

 Classically, performance curves have been determined experimentally in climate chamber tests, but that is a very time-consuming and expensive process.
 A single performance curve, such as the one shown in the example figure below, takes at least 3 months experimental time in a climate chamber.
 In contrast, determining such a curve using software simulation, is a matter of a few hours.

-If a single component of the shipper system is exchanged the performance curve has to be determined from scratch.
-This means that even if the shipper geometry is left unchanged, but for example only the payload is modified, or the initial temperature of the cooling bricks is varied e.g. from -5°C to -10°C, the performance curve has to be determined again.
-This makes the determination of meaningful performance curves for various configurations and variants by experiment practically not feasible, using a software driven-approach makes it easy, fast and affordable to determine the performance curve even for a large number of variants.
+If a single component of the system is exchanged, the performance curve has to be determined all over.
+For example, if a different payload is used, or the cold-pack precondition is changed from -5°C to -10°C, the performance curve has to be determined again.
+This makes the determination of performance curves for various configurations and variants by experiment practically not feasible.
+Using a software driven-approach to determine the performance curve is easy, fast, and affordable, even for a large number of variants.